roadrunner-server/roadrunner-docs/docs/en/http/static.md

 Where:

 1. `dir`: path to the directory.
-3. `forbid`: file extensions that should not be served.
+2. `forbid`: file extensions that should not be served.
-4. `allow`: file extensions which should be served (empty - serve all except forbidden).
-If extension presented in both (allow and forbid) hashmaps - that treated as we should forbid file extension.
+3. `allow`: extensions that should be served (empty - serve all except forbidden).
+If extension is present in both (allow and forbidden) hashmaps - that is treated as we should forbid file extension.
-5. `calculate_etag`: turn on etag computation for the static file.
+4. `calculate_etag`: enable etag calculation for the static file.
-6. `weak`: use a weak generator (/W), it uses only filename to generate a CRC32 sum.
+5. `weak`: use a weak generator (/W), it uses only filename to generate a CRC32 sum.
 If false - all file content used to generate CRC32 sum.
-7. `request/response`: custom headers for the static files.
+6. `request/response`: custom headers for the static files.

-To combine static content with other middleware, use the following sequence (static will always be the last in the row, file server will apply headers and gzip plugins):
+To combine static content with other middleware, use the following sequence (static is always last in the line, then headers and gzip):

 ```yaml
 version: "3"